EnterpriseDB/mongo_fdw/README.md

   Controls whether `mongo_fdw` uses exact rows from
     remote collection to obtain cost estimates.

+- **enable_order_by_pushdown** as *boolean*, optional, default `true`

+  If `true`, pushes the ORDER BY clause to theforeign server instead of
+    performing a sort locally.
+This option can also be set for an individual table, and if any of the tables involved in the query has set it to false then the ORDER BY will not be pushed down.
+The table-level value of the option takes precedence over the server-level option value.

 The following options are _only supported with meta driver_: